SymfonyCasts/messenger/sfcasts/serializer-classes.md

 Refactor -> "Refactor This" menu, which is Ctrl+T on a Mac.
 Refactor this code to a method called `createLogEmojiEnvelope`.

+***TIP
+To make sure "retries" work correctly, some of the code in this section has been tweaked.
+See the code blocks on this page for the updated examples!
+***

 [[[ code('6d7aa90802') ]]]

 Cool!
 That created a private function down here with that code.
 I'll add an